StegSchreck/AngularCV/.github/CONTRIBUTING.md

 ### Coding Conventions
 The project contains a linting configuration at `tslint.json`.
 In order to check if your proposed changes are compliant with that configuration, you can run `npm run lint`.

-Please make sure that you adapt the existing tests if necesary or write new ones.
+Please make sure that you adapt the existing tests if necessary or write new ones.
 The unit tests can be executed locally by running `npm run test`.
 The end-to-end tests can be executed by running `npm run e2e`.
 If you are running a server locally (with `npm run start`), you might need to adapt the port.
 In this case your would need to run the command using the Angular CLI directly: `ng e2e --port 4201`.